yohannpirbay/Magpie/README.md

 - Magpie/tasks/forms.py Used chatGPT to find how to correctly have a multiple checkbox for Team form (less than 10% of the unit).

+Hilal :

+- Magpie/tasks/signals.py Asked GPT to how to use signals (about %80 GPT written).